JosephTTD/limecode-cipher/README.md

 ## Testing the endpoints

-I've used aws' new lambda functions urls for the endpoints, cors is set to all, there are no roles and no use of IAM
+I've used aws' new lambda functions urls for the endpoints, cors is set to all, there are no roles and no use of API gateway

 ## Decode